Updated: Mar 8

 Different situations require different boundaries.
 Limits you put at work will be not the same limits you set up for your partner, so will be the limits you give to your kids.
 And for relatives or friends, you will have again to set different limits.

 Some of these situations may also overlap.
 Boundaries sometimes have grey areas and need to be adapted to the situation.
 These adaptations can lure you to return to the old, more comfortable, but unhealthy habits.

-Not setting boundaries may have given you some kind of advantage.
-The feeling of being essential can be powerful, however, if the relationship is based on a solid foundation and is healthy, setting boundaries will not harm it.
+Not setting boundaries may have given you some advantage.
+The feeling of being essential can be powerful; however, if the relationship is based on a solid foundation and is healthy, setting boundaries will not harm it.
 For people who love and appreciate you, you will still be essential in other ways.